pghydro/pghydrotools/README.md

 The master branch has the latest minor release.
 (2.0.1)

 The develop branch has the next minor release.
-(2.0.2-dev)
+(2.1-dev)

+Next LTR: version 2.2 (November 2017)

 # INTRODUCTION